shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 ## Conclusions {#conclusions}

 I've tested the above and it works satisfactorily.
+All I have to do at the moment is write my post in Org mode and export via ox-hugo.
 The deployment is automated, and is reasonably efficient, though there is always scope to make it better.

 -   [ ] Perhaps introduce a pre-condition check for the hugo command to check whether there have been any changes in the pull at all.
 One way of